-To install the stage on the TMA 2940, check to make sure the furnace is raised and off to the side, then follow these steps (refer to Figure 2.7 for illustration of the parts):
+To install the stage on the TMA 2940 CE, check to make sure the furnace is raised and off to the side.
+Then follow these steps (refer to Figure 2.5 for illustration of the parts):

 - 1. Remove the stage shield by lifting it straight up.
 (This is a friction fit.) - 2.
 Turn the large stage nut counterclockwise to remove it. - 3.
-Twist the stage retainer ring (with key slots) counterclockwise and pull it up off the three posts. - 4.
+Twist the stage retainer ring (with key slots) counterclockwise, and pull it up off the three posts. - 4.
 Remove the stage from the accessory kit. - 5.
-Slide the wave washer (rippled edge washer) down over the top of the stage so that it fits on the flange. - 6.
+Slide the wave washer (washer with rippled edges) down over the top of the stage so that it fits on the flange. - 6.
 Slide the stage retainer ring down over the top of the stage so that it rests on top of the wave washer. - 7.
-Insert the whole assembly (stage, wave washer, and retainer ring) into the stage opening, lining up the key slots in the retainer ring with the posts. - 8.
+Insert the whole assembly (stage, wave washer, and retainer ring) into the stage opening, aligning the key slots in the retainer ring with the posts. - 8.
 Press down and turn the retainer ring clockwise to lock the assembly in position. - 9.
 Replace the large stage nut, turning it clockwise to install it.

-Figure 2.7 Exploded View of TMA Stage Assembly
+Figure 2.5 Exploded View of TMA Stage Assembly

-- 10. Attach the thermocouple to the stage as follows: - a.
-Position the tip of the thermocouple so that it bends at a 90° angle and lies flat against the platform.
-It should be close to, but not touching the sample. - b.
-Hold the thermocouple against the stage assembly and put on the spring clip to hold the thermocouple in place (see Figure 2.8).
+- 10. Attach the thermocouple to the stage as follows: - Position the tip of the thermocouple so a. that it bends at a 90° angle and lies flat against the platform.
+It should be close to, but not touching the sample.

+b.
+Hold the thermocouple against the stage assembly, and put on the spring clip to keep the thermocouple in place (see Figure 2.6).

-Figure 2.8 Attaching the Thermocouple to the Stage
+Figure 2.6 Attaching the Thermocouple to the Stage

-- 11. Put the stage shield on the stage, aligning the slot in the bottom over the thermocouple wires (see Figure 2.9). - 12.
+- 11. Put the stage shield on the stage, aligning the slot in the bottom over the thermocouple (see figure on next page). - 12.
 Rotate the furnace into position over the stage.